tomcory/privacy-policy-annotator/src/annotator_system_prompt.md

 }
 ```

-**Guidelines:**

-- Ensure both `value` and `generalized_value` fields are never empty.
-- Common pronouns like "you" and "your" are not annotated unless they specify user data.
+**Final Notes:**

-- Annotations should be consistent across different passages.
+- Ensure that annotations are consistent across different passages.
-- Use predefined generalized values where possible.
+- Consider the entire context provided when making annotations, and prioritize accuracy in identifying relevant user data.

 Do not add any whitespaces to your output, nor any Markdown formatting.
 Strictly return a JSON object.